manisha-goyal/nft-marketplace-dapp/README.md

 Ensure you have the following for deploying to Sepolia:
 - Sepolia network added to your MetaMask.
 - Sepolia test ETH for gas fees.
-You can get this from [Sepolia Faucet](https://faucet.sepolia.dev/).

 ## Built With